kubeshop/tracetest/docs/create-test.md

 Open the [Tracetest application](https://demo.tracetest.io).

 ![Main Screen](img/main-screen.png)

 Click the **Create Test** button and the **Create New Test** dialog appears:

 ![Create a Test](img/create-test.png)

 Input the test details.
-The screenshot below shows one of the examples from the [Readme](/README.md) document.
+The screenshot below shows one of the examples from the Tracetest GitHub [Readme](https://github.com/kubeshop/tracetest#readmed) document.
 Then click **Run Test**.

 ![Create New Test](img/run-test.png)